junh1024/Reaper-Surround/README.md

 10. If a 5.1 surround FX was selected previously, load another ReaJS, select "Multi Mix Convert (L).txt", and select 5.1 SMPTE input, 5.1 FILM output.

 ## mcfx_convolver presets
+The convolver_presets folder goes in "C:\Users\USERNAME\AppData\Roaming\mcfx\", or "~/Library/mcfx/" on Mac OS X. You may need to [unhide]( https://osxdaily.com/2011/07/22/access-user-library-folder-in-os-x-lion/
-The convolver_presets folder goes in "C:\Users\USERNAME\AppData\Roaming\mcfx\" where USERNAME is your user folder, and can be loaded by mcfx_convolver16 in your DAW, using the [mcfx](https://www.matthiaskronlachner.com/?p=1910) suite.
+) your library folder on Mac.
+The presets can now be opened by mcfx_convolver16 in your DAW, from the [mcfx](https://www.matthiaskronlachner.com/?p=1910) suite.

 - HSV_A_Testbench.conf is a template for loading IRs in the Hesuvi 7ch order.
 Please modify it according to the filename of your IR.
 The input is 7.1 SMPTE-Microsoft order.
 - HSV_B_Testbench.conf same, except 14ch